cmb69/keymaster_xh/README.md

 ## Requirements

 Keymaster_XH is a plugin for CMSimple_XH.
-It requires a UTF-8 encoded CMSimple_XH version, and PHP ≥ 7.1.0.
+It requires a UTF-8 encoded CMSimple_XH version, and PHP ≥ 7.1.0 with the Json extension.

 ## Download